 (h) The child's educational status, including, but not limited to, the child's strengths, abilities, and unmet and special educational needs.
 The report shall identify appropriate educational and career goals for the child.
 Examples of appropriate goals include:

 1. Attainment of a high school diploma or its equivalent.

-4. Successful attendance and completion of the child's current grade if enrolled in school.
+4. Successful attendance and completion of the child's current grade or recovery of credits of classes the child previously failed, if enrolled in school.

 5. Enrollment in an apprenticeship or a similar program.

 It is the intent of the Legislature that the criteria set forth in this subsection are general guidelines to be followed at the discretion of the court and not mandatory requirements of procedure.
 It is not the intent of the Legislature to provide for the appeal of the disposition made under this section.

 (7) If the court determines that the child should be adjudicated as having committed a delinquent act and should be committed to the department, such determination shall be in writing or on the record of the hearing.
 The determination shall include a specific finding of the reasons for the decision to adjudicate and to commit the child to the department, including any determination that the child was a member of a criminal gang.

 (a) The department shall recommend to the court the most appropriate placement and treatment plan, specifically identifying the restrictiveness level most appropriate for the child if commitment is recommended.
 If the court has determined that the child was a member of a criminal gang, that determination shall be given great weight in identifying the most appropriate restrictiveness level for the child.
 The court shall consider the department's recommendation in making its commitment decision.